Poetry; Winner of the 2016 42 Miles Press Poetry Award of Indiana University. Purchase at Small Press Distribution or Amazon.

 "Artful and wry, smart and moving–Kimberly Lambright's poems are made of such carefully rendered moments that the mundane becomes very wonderfully strange.
 Ultra-Cabin is a book that will knock you out and invite you in, sometimes in the same brilliant breath." –Kathryn Nuernberger, author of End of Pink

-"The claim, 'Like a standardized test, I’m made / to instigate guessing,' does not come off as coy because the poem, and the collection, argue for a serious consideration of the kind of guessing that constitutes living." –Kathleen Reeves (excerpt from review at Full Stop)
+"The claim, 'Like a standardized test, I’m made / to instigate guessing,' does not come off as coy because the poem, and the collection, argue for a serious consideration of the kind of guessing that constitutes living." –Kathleen Reeves (full review at Full Stop)

 "In short but dense sisterpunk stabs, Lambright's 'pink meat' mind transmits an awareness of large spaces and an attention to specifics that, when taken together, gives the reader this perfect field guide for 'the way you interpret / the dark world happening to you.'
 The poems of Ultra-Cabin speak to us in a lexicon of shared weirdness that's funny, familiar, and, most of all, understanding.
 Kim's poems see us for what we are, and still believe we can be beautiful." –Ben Kopel, author of VICTORY